 - Title of the paper: use upper and lower case letters (upper case for the first letter of every word that is not a preposition) and bold.

 - Subheading: upper and lower case letters and bold.

 - Heading and subheading: same size font as the rest of the text.

 - Provide 2-line space before and 1-line space after a heading and a subheading.

 - Indent every paragraph (1 tab space), except for paragraphs that appear directly after a headline (then – do not indent).

-Citation in the text (paper) would be simply (Smith 1999), or (Smith 1999, 20) for a quote, or (Smith 1999a) if this author had more than one publication cited in the reference list (please note no commas between author and year)
+Citation in the text would be simply (Smith 1999), or (Smith 1999, 20) for a quote, or (Smith 1999a) if this author had more than one publication cited in the reference list.
+Do not use commas between author and year.